valancej/anchore-blogs/content/clair-anchore/clair-anchore.md

 ### Conclusion

 It is clear that the importance of static analysis of container images, in particular identifying known vulnerabilites in software packages, is well known at both Anchore and CoreOS Clair.
+As a potential user or customer deciding on a container security tool, I recommend uncovering some key bullet points you'd like to see in an ideal solution, and aligning those points with core principles and problems certain vendors solve.